YangLaTeX/hitszthesis/README.md

 # Introduction to hitszthesis

 HITSZThesis is a **dissertation** LaTeX template for **Harbin Institute of Technology, ShenZhen** (HITSZ), including bachelor, master and doctor dissertations.
-Current version is 3.0, updated on 2020/03/10.
+Current version is 3.0.2, updated on 2020/03/11.
 Note that 3.x version is not compatible with 2.x version.
+Please join QQ group: 1039392552 to report issues.

 ```latex
   |- front